What Is a Telemetry Nurse? Examining This Important Role

 We're here to fix that.
 In this article, we’ll take a detailed look at the role of a telemetry nurse and where this specialty fits in the healthcare system.

 Get Your Nursing School Questions Answered at a Nursing Information Session

-What is telemetry nursing?
+What is a telemetry nurse?

-What do telemetry nurses do?
+What equipment do telemetry nurses often work with?

 Where do telemetry nurses work?